2023 New England Patriots season: Week 12: at New York Giants

 Chad Ryland missing a game-tying field goal with 6 seconds left would result in the Patriots dropping to 2-9 with their first road loss against the Giants since 1987.
+As a result, New England was swept by the NFC East and finished 0-5 against the NFC.
 This would also be the last time that Mac Jones would serve as the starting quarterback of the Patriots.